policepolicy.nz

 Purpose

 This site serves as a public directory for policies and other associated documents used by New Zealand Police.
-It is not associated with New Zealand Police in any way, having been created by Mark Hanna and Dillon Pentz as a volunteer project.
+It is not associated with New Zealand Police in any way, having been created by Brooke Hart and Dillon Pentz as a volunteer project.

 Our goal is to facilitate public understanding of Police policy both in its current form and in how it has changed over time.
 We want this site to serve as an independent host for this information that is outside the control of Police, while still being reliable and verifiable.